< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

-On November 3, 1992, Washington voters elect Democrats to office, including Bill Clinton (b.
-1946) as president, Mike Lowry (b.
-1939) as Governor, and Patty Murray (b.
+On November 3, 1992, Washington voters favor Democrats, giving Bill Clinton (b.
+1946) the state's electoral votes for president and electing Mike Lowry (b.
+1939) as governor and Patty Murray (b.
 1950) as U.S. Senator.
 Democrats win eight of Washington's nine seats in the U.S. House of Representatives, including the new Ninth District, and control the state legislature.
 Women and newcomers are prominent among the victors.
 Not since the Depression year of 1936 have Democrats won so many offices in the state.
-Dual voter majorities in Seattle and in the balance of King County approve County Charter amendments merging Metro's water quality and transit services into County government and creating an expanded 13-member Metropolitan King County Council.
+Dual voter majorities in Seattle and in the balance of King County approve County Charter amendments merging Metro's water quality and transit services into county government and creating an expanded 13-member Metropolitan King County Council.

 State voters followed the national trend and voted for Arkansas Governor Bill Clinton over the incumbent George Bush (b.
 1924).
 Independent candidate Ross Perot (b.
 1930) garnered approximately 24 percent of the vote in Washington.
 State Senator Patty Murray's defeat of Republican Congressman Rod Chandler (b.
 1942) surprised pollsters who predicted a close race.
 A poll by The Seattle Times indicated that voters chose Murray because she symbolized the outsider with a "common touch."